Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 baseSysVServiceInstalled {service}

-Prints the name ${service} if a SysV init service with that name is found, otherwise it prints nothing.
+Prints the name ${service} if a SysV init service with the same name is found; otherwise it prints nothing.

 baseSystemdCall {service_name} {args}

-Calls systemctl ${args} ${service_name} if a systemd unit, a systemd mount or a SysV init service with the ${service_name} exist.
+Calls systemctl ${args} ${service_name} if a systemd unit, a systemd mount, or a SysV init service with the ${service_name} exists.

 baseInsertService {servicename}